hjudgesac/joule_integration_sfsf_public/solution_overview/solutionoverview.md

 Joule will initially be available in English for US and European data centers and will be rolled out to other regions in 2024 and beyond.
 Refer to [Data Center Mapping between SuccessFactors and Joule](https://help.sap.com/docs/joule/serviceguide/data-center-mapping-between-sap-successfactors-and-joule).

-The setup process for Joule with SuccessFactors requires integration across multiple SAP components as depicted in the picture below.
+The setup process for Joule with SuccessFactors requires integration across multiple SAP components as depicted in the picture below.<br/>
 ![run_booster](1.jpg)

 This purpose of this guide is to provide step by step instructions on how to set up Joule with SAP SuccessFactors.